Witchcraft paintings – Dutch 17th century

 Though, in contrast to states like Spain, Germany, England, Scotland and even the USA, Holland does not experience a very interesting history of witchcraft.
 We had our witches and even in our beloved Amsterdam, one of the most liberal of all cities in the world for centuries, witches were persecuted and burned at the stake!
+Ironically an interesting number of witchcraft paintings survived the centuries.

-However, at the time, we did have some of the most talented painters in the world, who were as fascinated as Goya with the subject and left us quite a few, now world famous masterpieces.
+At the time, we did have some of the most talented painters in the world, who were as fascinated as Goya with the subject and left us quite a few, now world famous masterpieces.
 The selection below shows paintings depicting witches anointing themselves, the sabbat or in other typical dark or demonic atmospheres painted mostly during the 17th Century or Gouden Eeuw (Dutch Golden Age).

 David Ryckaert III (1612-1661)